1995 San Diego Chargers–New York Giants game: The conditions

-Early in the fourth quarter, Chargers equipment manager Sid Brooks was hit in the back of the head with a snowball and fell face first onto the stadium's hard artificial surface.
+Early in the fourth quarter, Chargers equipment manager Sid Brooks was hit in the face with a snowball and fell face first onto the stadium's hard artificial surface.
 Moments earlier, referee Ron Blum had decided to call a halt to the action and make an appeal for the fans to stop throwing snow.
 Using the Chargers' sideline phone system, Blum called Giants public address announcer Bob Sheppard in his booth while two Chargers assistants stood near him holding clipboards over his head so that he would not be struck as well.
 Blum told Sheppard that unless the snowball throwing stopped, he would forfeit the game to the Chargers.

 Before play resumed, Sheppard admonished the fans for their actions and warned of a possible forfeit.
 The snowballs kept flying, especially as Gayle returned his interception for the winning touchdown, but the game was played to its conclusion.
 Reeves, in his postgame interview, said that he would not have objected to a forfeit, saying that the fans who were throwing snowballs "had no respect for human life."
 Giants owner Wellington Mara agreed, saying he would have accepted a forfeit.
 The Giants and the New Jersey Sports and Exposition Authority, owners of Giants Stadium, took out a full-page advertisement in the San Diego Union-Tribune apologizing to the Chargers for the incident "on behalf of the 99.99% of Giants fans who are the best fans in sports," and the league decided not to discipline them.

 During the game, an Associated Press photographer snapped a photo of a man in a brown coat throwing a snowball.
 The Giants and the New Jersey Sports and Exposition Authority asked for assistance in identifying him, offering a reward.
 After fifteen people notified the team that they knew the man, New Jersey State Police arrested 26-year-old Jeffrey Lange from Readington, New Jersey, on December 27.
 Facing a judge on January 3, 1996, Lange pleaded innocent to charges of improper behavior, claiming that he was being scapegoated for the entire incident and that the unwelcome publicity had cost him his job.
 Lange was eventually convicted in April 1996 in East Rutherford municipal court and received a fine, which he appealed.
 The Bergen County Superior Court affirmed the verdict in August 1996.